NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 - A smart TV, router, and your own phone are normal and expected

-- Screenshot the full device list immediately — this is your timestamped arrival record
+- Screenshot the full device list immediately — this is your timestamped arrival record and key evidence

 - If a camera-brand name appears: note it, don’t touch anything yet, proceed through remaining steps